modolabs/Kurogo-Mobile-Web/doc/Guide/modules.rst

 * *getOptionalModuleSections($config)* - Like getModuleSections(), but if the config file does not exist it will return false

 You can also retrieve values from the site configuration (site.ini).
 These are for values used by all modules.
-They are static methods on the Kurogo object.
+They are static methods of the Kurogo object.

 * *Kurogo::getSiteVar($key, $section=null)* - similar to getModuleVar
 * *Kurogo::getOptionalSiteVar($key, $default='', $section=null)* - similar to getOptionalModule Var